Klor's, Inc. v. Broadway-Hale Stores, Inc.: Ruling of Supreme Court

 Justice Hugo Black delivered the 8—1 opinion and unanimous judgment of the Court, reversing the lower courts' dismissal of the case, on the grounds that Klor's sufficiently pleaded a per se illegal boycott conspiracy.
 The Court said, "Alleged in this complaint is a wide combination consisting of manufacturers, distributors, and a retailer" that drives Klor's "out of business as a dealer in the defendants' products."
 It is immaterial, Black insisted, that "the victim is just one merchant whose business is so small that his destruction makes little difference to the economy":

-Monopoly can as surely thrive by the elimination of such small businessmen, one at a time, as it can by driving them out in large groups.
-In recognition of this fact, the Sherman Act has consistently been read to forbid all contracts and combinations which "tend to create a monopoly," whether "the tendency is a creeping one" or "one that proceeds at full gallop."

 Justice John Marshall Harlan II concurred in the judgment.

 Commentary

 Professor James Rahl sees the Klor's case as posing a dilemma for the Supreme Court, which it dodged by refusing to explain its ruling.
 At that time, the antitrust rule on boycotts was not clear: